Denver: Economy

 On October 31, 1937, Continental Airlines, now United Airlines, moved its headquarters to Stapleton Airport in Denver, Colorado (before United Airlines later moved to its current home in Chicago).
 Robert F. Six arranged to have the headquarters moved to Denver from El Paso, Texas because Six believed that the airline should have its headquarters in a large city with a potential base of customers.
 Continental later moved to Houston from Denver, but merged with United Airlines in 2013.
-Throughout all that time, the company held a large employee base in the Denver area, which is currently home to the United Airlines Flight Training Center in the Central Park neighborhood.
+Throughout that time, the company held a large employee base in the Denver area, which is home to the United Airlines Flight Training Center in the Central Park neighborhood.
 MediaNews Group purchased the Denver Post in 1987; the company is based in Denver.
 The Gates Corporation, the world's largest producer of automotive belts and hoses, was established in S. Denver in 1919.
 Russell Stover Candies made its first chocolate candy in Denver in 1923, but moved to Kansas City in 1969.
-The Wright & McGill Company has been making its Eagle Claw brand of fishing gear in NE Denver since 1925.
 The original Frontier Airlines began operations at Denver's old Stapleton International Airport in 1950; Frontier was reincarnated at DIA in 1994.

 Scott's Liquid Gold, Inc., has been making furniture polish in Denver since 1954.
 Village Inn restaurants began as a single pancake house in Denver in 1958.
 Big O Tires, LLC, of Centennial opened its first franchise in 1962 in Denver.
 The Shane Company sold its first diamond jewelry in 1971 in Denver.
 In 1973 Re/Max made Denver its headquarters.
 Johns Manville Corp., a manufacturer of insulation and roofing products, relocated its headquarters to Denver from New York in 1972.
 CH2M Hill, an engineering and construction firm, relocated from Oregon to the Denver Technological Center in 1980.
 The Ball Corporation sold its glass business in Indiana in the 1990s and moved to suburban Broomfield; Ball has several operations in greater Denver.

 Molson Coors Brewing Company established its U.S. headquarters in Denver in 2005, but announced its departure in 2019.
 Its subsidiary and regional wholesale distributor, Coors Distributing Company, is in NW Denver.
 The Newmont Mining Corporation, the second-largest gold producer in North America and one of the largest in the world, is headquartered in Denver.
 MapQuest, an online site for maps, directions and business listings, is headquartered in Denver's LoDo district.

 Large Denver-area employers that have headquarters elsewhere include Lockheed Martin Corp., United Airlines, Kroger Co. and Xcel Energy, Inc.